A proof of Generalized Connected Wedge Theorem: Introduction

-As noted in \cite{maypenington2020holographic}, bulk-only $2$-to-$2$ scattering is absent in dimensions greater than three.
-We therefore focus on $2$-to-$2$ scattering in asymptotically $\text{AdS}_3$ spacetimes, which are dual to CFTs on the cylindrical boundary $\mathbb{R} \times S^1$.
+As noted in \cite{maypenington2020holographic}, bulk-only $2$-to-$2$ scattering is generally absent in dimensions greater than three for an asymptotically global AdS spacetime but could exist in asymptotically locally AdS spacetimes (the asymptotic boundary is topologically different from that of $AdS$, e.g. AdS soliton\cite{horowitzmyers}).
+We here focus on $2$-to-$2$ scattering in asymptotically $\text{AdS}_3$ spacetimes, which are dual to CFTs on the cylindrical boundary $\mathbb{R} \times S^1$ and leave discussion about $n$-to-$n$ ($n>2$) and higher dimensions to future work.